dotnet/corefxlab/README.md

 * **System.CommandLine**.
 The purpose of this library is to make command line tools first class by providing a command line parser.
 Here are the goals: designed for cross-platform usage, lightweight with minimal configuration, optional but built-in support for help, validation, and response files, support for multiple commands, like version control tools.
 See the [README.md](src/System.CommandLine/README.md) for more information.

-* **System.IO.Compression.Brotli**
-Brotli is a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
-It is similar in speed with deflate but offers more dense compression.
-This library provides Brotli Compress/Decompress methods and ```BrotliStream``` class for compress/decompress data in stream.
-See the [README.md](src/System.IO.Compression.Brotli/README.md) for details.

 More libraries are coming soon.
 Stay tuned!

 [blog post]: http://blogs.msdn.com/b/dotnet/archive/2014/11/12/net-core-is-open-source.aspx